Are Online College Courses Worth It?

 While distractions aren't exclusive to online college students, they can still affect them.
 Distractions could be anything, from phone notifications to the lure of the outdoors when you really need to focus on your schoolwork.

 One way to overcome distractions is to stick to a schedule and manage your time well.
-If you’ve found yourself needing help with possible distractions, schools such as SNHU have academic advisors to support your educational success and assist you in overcoming potential hurdles.
+If you’ve found yourself needing help, schools such as SNHU have academic advisors and peer tutors to support your educational success and assist you in overcoming potential hurdles, like managing distractions while you take notes and study.

 Without having a physical classroom to be in or a set time to be somewhere, staying motivated to do your coursework comes down to discipline.
 Sometimes events also come up that can cause you to lose motivation, such as senioritis, which impacts students close to the end of their program and can cause them to become less consistent with studying and completing assignments.

-One way to stay motivated is to remind yourself of your “why.”
+One way to stay motivated is to focus on your personal growth and remind yourself of your “why.”
 Why are you attending school?
 Bringing this “why” to your attention can help re-light that fire that got you motivated to attend school in the first place.

 One of the most complex parts of online learning can be creating relationships with your instructors and classmates.
 Feeling connected with your peers can feel challenging when you aren’t able to see them face to face all the time.